 As I indicated earlier misandry IS rampant within the feminist community, as is feminist denial about that fact.
 I challenge you to assume a male identity and go online and try to post reasonable comments in debates regarding gender, and see how you are treated.
-How are you are abused.
+How you are are routinely abused.
 How your posts are removed.
 How often you are banned, excluded, denied a voice.

 Oh, and by the way Clementine, didn’t you/your editor close your article to comments so very quickly once the expected support failed to materialise?
 Let’s see what reader Jane was able to contribute before the shutters came down on your sideshow:

 Baffled to why teenage girls don’t describe themselves as feminists?
 Re-read this article and imagine yourself as a teenage girl looking for relevance to her life.
 Instead of a reasoned argument, inspiration or anything that might be impacting her now or in the future, Clem “click-bait” Ford delivers a short rant on why it’s fun to ridicule certain people on the internet.
 Sure it might be a “release valve” to Ford who must have to deal with some crazy nutters on the internet but if this is the only article they read on feminism this week while asking, “Am I a feminist?” then I can understand why many, a few or even one young woman might reply, “If this is feminism, then no.”

 Feminists just love to exaggerate the position of MRA with assertions like “MRA claim that men are more oppressed than women”, “MRA would have you believe that everything bad that happens to men is because of women”, and so on, and on.
 Can Clementine point us towards even one reference where MRA have stated that misandry can cause more harm than all the oppression and disadvantage ever experienced by women?
 Of course, she can’t – because no MRA ever made such a statement.